BottyGPT / DocsGPT deployment story

 Hosting responsibilities:

-- Run the stack via Docker Compose on your server (see §3.4).
+- Run the stack via Docker Compose on our server (see §3.4).

 - Put a reverse proxy (e.g. Nginx or Caddy) in front of the API so that: